mtuopensource/Valhalla/README.md

-# README #
+# VALHALLA #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README describes Valhalla, which is a custom wordpress theme for the MTU Open Source Club Website.

 ### What is this repository for? ###